tech-ticks/DreamNexus/README.md

 ### Change Script Generation

 Most of the control over ROMs is done with scripts.
-These can be written in your favorite code editor, but Sky Editor can _generate_ scripts for certain kinds of edits, such as starter editing.
+These can be written in your favorite code editor, but DreamNexus can _generate_ scripts for certain kinds of edits, such as starter editing.
 The idea behind this is that a user will use a GUI to make edits, then will be able to generate a script that allows their friends to do the same.

 Supported languages are C# and Lua, but this is subject to change in the future.